 The Company leases certain corporate office space under lease agreements with monthly payments over a period of 36 months.
 The Company determines whether a contract contains a lease at contract inception.
 A contract is or contains a lease if the contract conveys the right to control the use of the identified asset for a period of time in exchange for consideration.
-Control is determined based on the right to obtain all of the economic benefits from use of the identified asset and the right to direct the use of the identified asset ("ROU") for operating leases represent the right to use an underlying asset for the lease term, and operating lease liabilities represent the obligation to make lease payments.
-Lease liabilities are recognized based on the present value of the future minimum lease payments over the lease term at the commendate.
-Operating lease is recognized on a straight-line basis over the lease term and is included in the general and administrative line in the Company's consolidated statements of operations.
+Control is determined based on the right to obtain all of the economic benefits from use of the identified asset and the right to direct the use of the identified asset.
+Operating lease right-of-use assets ("ROU") for operating leases represent the right to use an underlying asset for the lease term, and operating lease liabilities represent the obligation to make lease payments.
+Lease liabilities are recognized based on the present value of the future minimum lease payments over the lease term at the commencement date.
+Operating lease expense is recognized on a straight-line basis over the lease term and is included in the general and administrative line in the Company's consolidated statements of operations.